botherder/kraken/README.md

 ## User Guide

-For details on install, use and build Kraken you should refer to the [User Guide](https://kraken.gitbook.io/user-guide/).
+For details on how to install, use and build Kraken you should refer to the [User Guide](https://kraken.gitbook.io/user-guide/).
 The original source files for the documentation are available [here](https://github.com/botherder/kraken-docs), please open any issue or pull request pertinent to documentation there.

 ## License